fspoettel/music-with-airports/README.md

 ## Install

 1. Clone this repository
+2. Install prerequisites
-2. Install dependencies from `pyproject.toml`
+3. Install dependencies from `pyproject.toml`
-3. Make sure `run.py` is executable
+4. Make sure `run.py` is executable

 ## Use